BoiseState/CS321_Bioinformatics/README.md

 ## 1. Introduction
 In this assignment, we will solve a problem from the field of Bioinformatics using BTrees.
 The amount of data that we have to handle is large and any data structure is not likely to fit in memory.
-Hence a BTree is a good choice for the data structure.
+Hence, a BTree is a good choice for the data structure.

 ## 2. Background
 _Bioinformatics_ is the field of science in which biology, computer science, and information